The Legend of The Deerfish

 The Bayou’s Secret

-In the shadowy waters of the Mobile-Tensaw Delta—where cypress trees whisper secrets to the wind and Spanish moss drapes like ghosts of the past—a legend has been passed down for centuries: the tale of the Deerfish.
+In the shadowy waters of the Mobile-Tensaw Delta—where cypress trees whisper secrets to the wind and Spanish moss drapes like ghosts of the past—a tale has been passed down for centuries: The Legend of the Deerfish.

 Some say it’s just a myth, told by old river folk to keep outsiders from wandering too deep into the swamps.
 But those who’ve lived here long enough, who’ve seen the ripples when the water is still or heard the unnatural rustling in the reeds when the night is quiet, know better.